 Many Texas students transfer between institutions as part of their postsecondary experience.
 Significantly, 75% of Texas students completing bachelor's degrees [...]

 Many Texas students transfer between institutions as part of their postsecondary experience.
 Significantly, 75% of Texas students completing bachelor's degrees were previously enrolled in a community college.
 However, transfers between community colleges and universities often result in wasted credits, excess course-taking, increased cost and time-to-degree, and lower college completion rates.
 At [...]

-Greater Texas Foundation announces a grant in the amount of $250,000 to The University of Texas at Tyler in support of their project, Middle Math Matters: Promoting Successful Postsecondary Pathways through Mathematical Problem Solving in Middle Grades.
+Greater Texas Foundation announces a grant in the amount of $203,296 to The University of Texas at Tyler in support of their project, Middle Math Matters: Promoting Successful Postsecondary Pathways through Mathematical Problem Solving in Middle Grades.
 This project will replicate an initiative led by E3 Alliance in the Austin [...]

 GTF partners with eight universities across the state to provide a scholarship program for graduates of Texas Early College High Schools BRYAN, TEXAS: Greater Texas Foundation (GTF) announces eight new grants totaling $6,993,322 over eight years to expand its successful GTF Scholars program, a scholarship and retention program for graduates [...]